-Several key factors are driving this change:
+Several factors are driving it:

 - Browser restrictions: Chrome (with over 60% market share) is following Safari and Firefox in phasing out third-party cookies